saugataroy-5791/react-tutorial-project/README.md

 # Context API (State Management)

 - Context API avoids prop drilling and provides global state management.
+- createContext()
+- Context.Provider

 # Redux (State Management)

 - Redux is a state management library used to manage global state in large React applications.
 - It uses a single store to hold the application’s state, and components can subscribe to the store or dispatch actions to update it.
+- Global Object
+- Logical partitions: Slices
+- Any event will dispatch an Action
+- Action will call a function, Reducer function.
+- Reducer function updates the slice of Redux store.
+- Selector i.e. subscribing to the store is used to read dat from slice of Redux store and update the component.
+- configureStore()
+- Provider
+- createSlice()
+- useSelector()
+- useDispatch()

 # Context vs Redux